1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

    - sometimes they got the right to vote because polititions new it would garner suppoort.
 2. 19th Amendment -
     - happened in 1920, was in the united states, allowed womens suffrage
-    - womes suffreage in the america
+    - womes suffreage in the americas range from 1918 to 1961
 3. Patriarchy/Patriarchal Society -
+     - refers to societies where men held the power
+     - woemn were not expeted to "work"
 4. National Women’s Party (NWP) -

 5. Feminine Mystique -